 Concrete vs. Other Construction Materials

 One material that hasn’t gotten enough credit is concrete.
-Long popular in Europe, concrete has traditionally been viewed as a utilitarian material suitable for use where aesthetic is at the bottom of the priority list.
-Most people associate concrete with parking structures, bunkers and other less-than-homey places, and don’t realize it makes an ideal material for homes as well as utility buildings.
+Long popular in Europe, concrete has traditionally been viewed as a utilitarian material suitable for use where aesthetics are at the bottom of the priority list.
+Most people associate concrete with parking structures, bunkers and other less-than-homey places and don’t realize it makes an ideal material for homes as well as utility buildings.

 With continual advancements in concrete formulations, more and more beautiful concrete buildings prove this material can compete with others on every level.